Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "We were testing you," Keeda said, "to see if we succeeded."

 Ian frowned at him, then around at his crew.
-The Ten’Gewek were listening implacably, drinking in the…whatever they’d think of it.
+The Ten’Gewek were listening implacably, drinking in the... whatever they’d think of it.
 The grand sky-story?
 God, how did *they* factor into this Singularity’s plans?

 Rees had his eyes downturned, lost in thought.
 Frasier was watching the cube, brow furrowed and chewing his thumbnail.
 Davies’ head was angled slightly to one side as he looked back and forth between Keeda and Tomoe.